 No matter what the task, keep these 10 hand tools in your tool box to make life easier and more comfortable.

-One of Milwaukee’s newest additions to its hand tool collection is its 19 ounce hammer made from American hickory, which is shock-absorbing to help prevent arm soreness.
+One of Milwaukee’s newest additions to its hand tools collection is its 19 ounce hammer made from American hickory, which is shock-absorbing to help prevent arm soreness.
 A magnetic nail set allows users to set and drive a nail with one hand.
 The hammers are designed with precision balance and are available with milled or smooth faces.

 The company’s newest line of sledge hammers includes three handle options: The Indestructible handle, with a spring steel bar and vulcanized rubber handle for absorbing impact and vibration, a fiberglass handle (shown) that is double injected for strength, and a hickory handle made in the U.S. All handle types length options and head materials and sizes.